django-developer/python/README.md

     we just need (prefix) or (postfix) info because (infix) = ascending order of (prefix) or (postfix).

+    also, displays the tree in the following forms: prefix, infix, postfix, dict of adjacency sets

 -   earthquake:

     code for finding out the earthquake with maximum magnitude given the